Applying a “Machine Learning Pipeline” to detect unknown faults and failures in a Human Robot Interaction assembly process

 VALU3S is contributing to the organization of the CPS Segment series collocated with HiPEAC 2023.
 The segment, which aims at cross-disciplinary bridging for large-scale safety-critical systems, is composed by three workshops:

-• ENHANCE - System Engineering and Dependability in Cyber-Physical Systems
+- ENHANCE - System Engineering and Dependability in Cyber-Physical Systems

-• FORECAST - Functional Properties and Dependability in Cyber-Physical Systems
+- FORECAST - Functional Properties and Dependability in Cyber-Physical Systems

-• STEADINESS - System Engineering and Dependability in Cyber-Physical Systems.
+- STEADINESS - System Engineering and Dependability in Cyber-Physical Systems.

+The segment will take place between the 16th and the 18th of January 2023, in Toulouse, France.
+VALU3S is one of the sponsors of the STEADINESS workshop.
 The HiPEAC conference is the premier European forum for experts in computer architecture, programming models, compilers and operating systems for general-purpose, embedded and cyber-physical systems.
 Areas of focus and integration include safety-critical dependencies, cybersecurity, energy efficiency and machine learning.

 On 29th and 30th November, the 8th General Assembly and Consortium Meeting of VALU3S project was held in Hamburg, Germany.